moorepants/dissertation/extensions.rst

 the rear frame that the flywheel must spin up to 3500 rpm for the system to be stable and the time constant of the unstable eigenvalue does not decrease significantly until the flywheel spins at 2000 rpm.
-Also as with the riderless case, the system can be de-stablized if the wheel spins at a high enough rate;
+Also as with the riderless case, the system can be destabilized if the wheel spins at a high enough rate;
 in this case about 7000 rpm.

 .. _figGyroNonLin: